Chewy Butterfinger Cookies

 These caramelly, Chewy Butterfinger Cookies have a delicious crunch in every bite!
 So delicious that you’ll be back for seconds and thirds!

 These marvelous cookies, chock full of candy bar chunks, are the perfect excuse to buy extra Halloween candy or to grab a few Butterfinger Bars at the checkout counter.
-These chewy cookies will have your family swooning!
+This soft, chewy Butterfinger Cookies Recipe will have your family swooning!

-- If you adore Butterfinger candy bars, you’ll go crazy for these chewy cookies packed with chopped Butterfingers!
+- If you adore Butterfinger candy bars, you’ll go crazy for these chewy cookies packed with chopped chunks of Butterfingers!

 - They’re a delicious way to shake up your baking routine with a new recipe.